indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/03-user-stories-research.md

 **AI Prompt:**
-"Based on the critical user interaction of a developer staking SOL, performing daily on-chain check-ins for 30 days, withdrawing their SOL, and minting an NFT, what are the key technical requirements for a POC?"
+"Based on the critical user interaction of a developer staking SOL, performing daily on-chain check-ins for a pre-defined streak, withdrawing their SOL, and minting an NFT, what are the key technical requirements for a POC?"

 #### AI Output: Initial Technical Requirements